markand/irccd/CONTRIBUTE.md

 ---------------------

-This project does not accept anything that is produced by an AI agent which includes code content, commit message or mail body or any kind of assets.
+This project does not accept anything that is produced by an AI agent which includes code content, commit message, mail body or any kind of assets.

 If you still do so keep in mind that your submitted content will be ignored without any response.